 Do you want to choose a healthier snack, but still satisfy your sweet tooth?
-Then these moist and rich hidden veggie muffins are for you!
-Healthier ingredients are used, the result still tastes like decadent chocolate cake.
+Then these delicious and rich hidden veggie muffins are for you!
+While healthier ingredients are used, the result still tastes like decadent chocolate cake.

-I made these tasty muffins a few months ago and I’ve been impatiently holding them back waiting for the release of my new freezer friendly lunchbox snack E-BOOK which has just been released!
+I made these double chocolate zucchini muffins a few months ago and I’ve been impatiently holding them back waiting for the launch of my new freezer friendly lunchbox snack E-BOOK which has just been released!
 These muffins, along with 49 other nut and refined sugar free recipes, feature in the book.

-If you have never added zucchini to a sweet cake before, you may be thinking- GAG, no thanks!!
+If you have never added zucchini to a sweet cake before, you may be thinking; GAG, no thanks!
 I get it!
 But trust me.
 You can’t taste the hidden zucchini.
 The addition of this versatile green vegetable is a great way to provide extra nutrition.
-And it also makes the muffins incredibly soft and delicious!
+And the addition of zucchini keeps these healthy chocolate muffins extra soft and moist!

-What ingredients are used in chocolate zucchini muffins?
+What ingredients are used in double chocolate zucchini muffins?

 Eggs: For added protein and to hold the muffins together.
-If you require egg free muffins, you can substitute the egg for 1/4 cup apple puree or mashed banana.
+If you require egg free muffins, you can substitute the egg for 1/4 cup apple puree, extra olive oil or mashed banana.

 Flour: This recipe calls for 1 1/2 cups of plain flour.
-You can either use white, or swap for a more nutritious option, like wholemeal.
+You can either use white, or swap for a more nutritious option, like wholemeal/wholewheat flour.

 Unsweetened cocoa: Use a good quality cocoa powder, or cacao for a more nutritious option.

-Maple Syrup: A lot of zucchini muffin and bread recipes use a LOT of sugar.
+Maple Syrup: A lot of chocolate muffin recipes use a tonne of refined sugars.
 For these muffins, use a natural sweetener of choice and use less if you want to cut the sugar content.
-Maple syrup or honey are great options.
+Maple syrup, brown rice syrup or honey are great options.

 Greek Yoghurt: A great source of calcium, protein and probiotics.